 The District's exposure relating to TEA is limited to the District's investment in TEA, any accounts receivable from TEA, and trade guarantees provided to TEA by the District.
-Upon the District making any payments under its electric guaranty, it has certain contribution rights with the other members of TEA in order that payments made under the TEA member guaranties would be equalized ratably, based upon each member's interest in TEA and the guarantees they have provided.
+Upon the District making any payments under its electric guaranty, it has certain contribution rights with the other members of TEA in order that payments made under the TEA member guaranties would be equalized ratably, based upon each member's interest in TEA and the quarantees they have provided.
 The District increased its guarantee to TEA in March 2018 from \$28.9 million to \$78.9 million.
 The additional \$50.0 million of guaranty is to support additional trading for TEA on behalf of its continued business growth.
-After such contributions have been effected, the District would only have recourse against TEA to recover amounts paid under the guaranty.
-The term of this guaranty is generally indefinite, but the District has the ability to terminate its guaranty obligations by causing to be provided advance notice to the beneficiaries thereof.
+After such contributions have been made, the District would only have recourse against TEA to recover amounts paid under the guaranty.
+The term of this guaranty is generally indefinite, but the District may terminate its guaranty obligations by providing advanced notice to the beneficiaries thereof.
 Such termination of its guaranty obligations only applies to TEA transactions not yet entered into at the time the termination takes effect.
-The District has no liabilities for these guarantees as of December 31, 2017 and 2016.
+The District did not record any liabilities for these guarantees as of December 31, 2018 and 2017.